From Basic to Agentic: Choosing the Right AI Copilot for Customer Support

 5. Interactivity: Agentic AI often interacts with humans or other systems, providing suggestions, taking actions based on input, or even collaborating with human users to achieve a shared objective.

-Simply put, Agentic AI moves beyond basic automation by adding layers of decision-making and adaptability, enabling it to function as a fully functioning assistant and collaborator across various domains including customer support.
+Simply put, Agentic AI moves beyond basic automation by adding layers of decision-making and adaptability, enabling it to function as an assistant and collaborator across various domains including customer support.

 The comparison and difference between standard AI and agentic AI workflows featured on TheLoops AI blog.